What are the Best Biopic Films of all Time? Here’s our List

-This coming-of-age drama based on the memoirs of Jim Carroll refers to a tumultuous period in his life, when along with members of his once promising high school basketball team he experiments with sex and drugs, ultimatley leading to Carrolls (leonardo DiCaprio) addiction to heroin and downward spiralling lifestyle.
-The film still divides opinion, and is a harrowing, often bleak watch that at times can be uncomfortable, however if nothing else it alerted film fans to the depth and range of Leonardo DiCaprio’s acting chops.
+This coming-of-age drama based on the memoirs of Jim Carroll refers to a tumultuous period in his life, when along with members of his once promising high school basketball team he experiments with sex and drugs, ultimately leading to Carrolls (Leonardo DiCaprio) addiction to heroin and downward spiraling lifestyle.
+The film still divides opinion and is a harrowing, often bleak watch that at times can be uncomfortable, however, if nothing else it alerted film fans to the depth and range of Leonardo DiCaprio’s acting chops.
 DiCaprio’s portrayal of the demon filled Carroll and the drama that surrounds his life was a break out performance that forced Hollywood to sit up and take notice.
 The film may be a bit disjointed but it’s still very watchable if only for the honest, nuanced turn from a young Leo.

 The Damned United